FeiLiu36/LLM4MOEA/README.md

 # LLM4MOEA
 Large Language Model (LLM) for Multiobjective Evolutionary Algorithm (MOEA)

-This rep consists the implementation:
+This Rep consists the implementation of:

 + **MOEA/D-LLM**:  LLM (GPT) serves as a blackbox search operator for decomposition-based MOEA (MOEA/D)
 + **MOEA/D-LO**: learning from the LLM behavior, we further design an explicit white-box operator with randomness and propose a new version of decomposition-based MOEA, termed MOEA/D-LO.

 Below is an illustration of the general framework of integrating LLM in MOEA/D, for more information and results please refer to manuscript [LLM4MOEA](https://arxiv.org/abs/2310.12541)

-If you find the code is helpful, please cite :
+If you find the code helpful, please cite :
 Fei Liu, Xi Lin, Zhenkun Wang, Shunyu Yao, Xialiang Tong, Mingxuan Yuan, and Qingfu Zhang.
 "Large language model for multi-objective evolutionary optimization." arXiv preprint arXiv:2310.12541 (2023).

-If you are interested in **LLM for algorithm design**, following are our recent related works:
+If you are interested in **LLM for algorithm design**, the following are our recent related works:

 + [Algorithm Evolution using LLM (AEL)](https://arxiv.org/abs/2311.15249)